LRT Line 6: Rolling stock

 In the 2019 proposal, it is also left unspecified as to use LRVs or rapid transit trainsets.
+The project proposes to use a single-articulated, six-axle, standard floor car type with eight passenger doorways (four on each side).
+Vehicles will be capable of multiple unit operations. consisting of up to four cars with a total length of 100 m, while each end of the car will be equipped with an operator's position.
+Each car will have a passenger capacity of 347 and an operating speed ranging from 35 to 70 km/h.
 An automated guideway transit was also given as an option for Line 6D in the 2020 Japanese study presented by METI.
 The 2020 study also recommended the use of 4-car trainsets as with the 2015 proposal.
 The 2020 study also made allowances for coupling two trains into 8-car sets.
 The maximum passenger capacity of the trainsets is at 300 per car or 1,200 people per set.
 In comparison, the LRTA 13000 class has a maximum capacity of 1,388 passengers.
 The use of the AGT, light rail vehicles, or heavy rail trainsets is currently under assessment by NEDA.

 Station design

 The 2020 study recommends that the line will use island platforms due to its compact size and costs less to construct.
 The design for the elevated stations will be based on the Yurikamome automated guideway transit system in Tokyo.
 All elevated stations will feature eki-naka (ja) commercial development.
 Three stations would be grade-separated by embankment instead of being fully-elevated stations through a viaduct.
 These are San Nicolas, Daang Hari, and Alabang stations.
 This is because these stations will be built over private property.
 Lake Front station of Line 6C will also be built partially underground due to the conflicting pillars of the Metro Manila Skyway Sucat exit ramp.
 Other than these four stations, the line shall be built with a viaduct.